Getting started with Angel Investing

 • You are exempt from capital gains tax (CGT) on any gains on these investments.

-• And in the event that a company doesn’t work out, you also receive loss relief for up to 50% of your investment amount (the actual percentafe depends on your income tax bracket).
+• And in the event that a company doesn’t work out, you receive loss relief for up to 50% of your investment amount (the actual percentage depends on your income tax bracket).

 Finding startups to invest in

-There are plenty of startups raising funding, and you can find opportunities everywhere!
-However, the challenge is identifying the good investment opportunities that suit your objectives and finding the founders you would back.
+There are plenty of startups raising funding, you can find opportunities literally anywhere.
+However, the challenge is identifying which ones are the good opportunities, which ones are best suited for you, and getting access to the top opportunities.
 Here are some things you can do to expose yourself to new startups:

 Research: Keep tabs on local startup news via social media and press.
 Stay connected with your local business community.